 Here’s what we can do to stop these products from hurting our children

 The most effective and impactful action we can take is to ban the sale of bumpers.
 Currently, bumpers are illegal to buy or sell in Maryland and the city of Chicago.
 In addition, IKEA and Target have stopped selling bumpers in their stores nationwide.
 Despite these bans, parents and caregivers have many other alternatives to purchase bumpers; national legislation could change this.
 KID is currently working on this very issue with partners and allies committed to child safety.
-Join us by signing up for the KID Action Team and connect with other individuals who want to make child safety a priority.
-Here are some other simple actions you can take today to help keep babies safe from bumper pads:
+Here are some simple actions you can take today to help keep babies safe from bumper pads:

 - Sign KID’s Xfinity petition to remove dangerous infant bedding from their commercials.